triplea-game/triplea/docs/dev/README.md

 Checkstyle reports can be found within the folder `build/reports/checkstyle`.

 You are **strongly encouraged** to run the `check` task before submitting a PR.

-## Eclipse

-The [Eclipse Checkstyle plugin](http://eclipse-cs.sourceforge.net) integrates Checkstyle into the Eclipse IDE and notifies you of violations in real time.
-Installation instructions are available at the above website.
-You should install the version of the plugin that matches the Checkstyle version used in the Gradle build (see the `checkstyle` configuration in `build.gradle`).

-Once installed, configure your TripleA workspace as follows:

-1. Open the Preferences window from the main menu: **Window > Preferences**
-1. Select the **Checkstyle** node
-1. Under **Global Check Configurations** select **New...** to open the Check Configuration Properties window
-1. Under **Type** select **Project Relative Configuration**
-1. Under **Name** enter **TripleA**
-1. Under **Location** click the **Browse...** button and select the file `/config/checkstyle/checkstyle.xml` relative to the project root
-1. Click **OK** to close the Check Configuration Properties window
-1. Click **OK** to close the Preferences window

-Finally, configure the TripleA project as follows: